 Circle Sign (Open Position)

-As far as I know, there is no symbol that indicates you have the pedal in the middle position.
+As far as I know, no symbol indicates you have the pedal in the middle position.

 It’s somewhat rare to find tablature and sheet music that is so detailed that it has the wah pedal positioning notated.
 But you’ll probably notice it every once in a while if you’re looking for it.